 In 2015, the Board created a Lead Independent Director position that serves for a three-year term.
 In August 2020, Mr. Davis was elected as the Lead Independent Director for a three-year term.
+In August 2023, Mr. Davis was re-elected for an additional three-year term.
 Mr. Davis is independent, as defined in Rule 5605(a)(2) of the NASDAQ Stock Market Rules, as currently applicable to the Company.
 In this position, Mr. Davis presides over meetings of the Board when the Chairman is not present, leads at least two meetings per year of the Board's independent directors, serves as liaison between the Chairman, the Chief Executive Officer and the Board, and approves Board information, agendas and schedules.
 The Lead Independent Director also participates in the selection of committee members and committee chairs, stockholder communications, and the recommendation of advisors and consultants to the Board.
-Under the direction of the Lead Independent Director, the independent directors met six times during the fiscal year ended September 30, 2022.
+Under the direction of the Lead Independent Director, the independent directors met nine times during the fiscal year ended September 30, 2023.
 The Company believes that the Lead Independent Director position strikes an appropriate balance between Mr. Owens' significant executive, customer, and industry knowledge in his position as Chairman and the Board's fiduciary duties to stockholders.